fizalihsan/fizalihsan.github.io/source/technology/vcs.md

   * `git checkout -- <filename>` - replace changes in your working tree with the latest content in HEAD
 * `git clone`
   * If you clone a repository, the source from which you cloned from is designated as the `origin` remote by default.
 You may modify the remote using the *git remote* command.
+* `git commit`
+  * `git commit --amend -m 'new message'` - change the commit message of the last commit
 * `git config`
   * `git config --list --show-origin` - lists configurations and their origin files
 * `git describe`